Seranishi, Hiroshima

 Seranishi (世羅西町, Seranishi-chō) was a town located in Sera District, Hiroshima Prefecture, Japan.

+Population

-As of 2003, the town had an estimated population of 3,919 and a density of 56.68 persons per km².
-The total area was 69.14 km².
+As of 2003, the town had an estimated population of 3,919 and a density of 56.68 persons per km2.
+The total area was 69.14 km2.

+History

 On October 1, 2004, Seranishi, along with the town of Kōzan (also from Sera District), was merged into the expanded town of Sera and no longer exists as an independent municipality.